IntersectMBO/plutus/docusaurus/docs/adr/adr-index.md

 The goals are:

-- Making decisions transparent to internal/external stakeholders and contributors.
+- Making decisions transparent to internal/external stakeholders and contributors
-- Getting feedback on decisions that we're about to make or have made.
+- Getting feedback on decisions that we're about to make or have made
-- Providing external contributors a framework to propose architectural changes.
+- Providing external contributors with a framework to propose architectural changes
 - Providing a big picture of all major decisions that were made.

 The general process for creating an ADR is: